khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ## summary of module aims
 To help
-- critically assess our current digital identities (with the V&R map and some additional theory)
+- critically assess our current use of our digital identities (with the V&R map and some additional resources)
 - further develop our institutional (professional) digital identities by introducing tools/methods for
   - project management
   - logging